top of page

 Men can see a urologist for Botox pelvic floor injections.
 PNA needs to do more research into men's care.

 NOTE: Make sure to see a doctor with many years' experience doing this procedure.
-ASK how many years.
-If you do not ask, you could be the first and end up with some incontinence or none of the needed paralysis in the correct muscles.
+ASK how many years and/or procedures.
+If you do not ask, you could be the first and that would create unnecessary risk.

 1 *https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5330376/